Bicycle helmet laws: Total numbers of injured cyclists

-Risks relative to exposure

-In the UK, some 8,000 years of average cycling will produce one clinically severe head injury, and 22,000 years one death.

-Risks relative to other groups

-Ordinary cycling in the UK is not demonstrably more dangerous than walking or driving, and is far safer for other road users.

 Case-control studies

 Cases of head injury report a lower rate of helmet-wearing than controls who have injured other parts of the body.
 This has been taken as strong evidence that cycle helmets are beneficial in a crash.
 The most widely quoted case-control study, by Thompson, Rivara, and Thompson, reported an 85% reduction in the risk of head injury by using a helmet.
 There are many criticisms of this study.

 Opposition

 Cycling organizations generally oppose laws mandating the wearing of helmets.
 Civil Liberties Australia published three articles indicating concerns at the consequences of having a mandatory requirement.
 In Ontario Canada, opposition has been present for many years.

 Consequences

 Effects on head injuries or deaths among cyclists

 A 2018 meta-analysis found that "effect of mandatory bicycle helmet legislation for all cyclists on head injuries is a statistically significant reduction by 20%...
 Larger effects were found for serious head injury... larger effects were found when legislation applies to all cyclists than when it applies to children only."
 A 2017 systemic review and meta-analysis concluded, "Bicycle helmet use was associated with reduced odds of head injury, serious head injury, facial injury and fatal head injury.
 The reduction was greater for serious or fatal head injury."
 A 2011 Cochrane review, concluded that "helmet legislation appears to be effective in increasing helmet use and reducing head injuries."
 A 2008 Cochrane review concluded that "Bicycle helmet legislation appears to be effective in increasing helmet use and decreasing head injury rates in the populations for which it is implemented," but the study noted that very few high-quality studies existed at the time.

 A 2019 study found that bicycle helmet laws in Australia led to a substantial decline in bicycle-related fatalities.

 A 2006 BMJ study found that enforced helmet laws did not lead to a reduction in head injuries.
 This study was the subject of vigorous debate.

 The most studied laws are in New Zealand and Australia.
 A study conducted by the University of New South Wales in 2011 concluded that Mandatory Helmet Laws led to a 29% reduction in cycling related head injuries.
 A 2002 study of the New Zealand law found that the law had net positive effects on minors, but that the costs outweighed the benefits for adults.

 A 2019 systematic review found no evidence in most of the research literature that bicycle helmet led to more risky behavior by bicyclists.